Making Films for your Research: Innovative Audio-Visual Practices – A CHASE Doctoral Training Day.

 7th December 2016

-Papers will be presented at conferences and as panels including:
+Papers and panels have been presented at conferences and events including:

 NAHEMI, London College of Communication, July 2017